freakingawesome/lambda-cloudfront-cookies/README.md

   "sessionDuration=86400",
   // if false, a successful login will return HTTP 200 (typically for Ajax calls)
-  // if true, a successful login will return HTTP 302 to the Referer (typically for form submissions) "redirectOnSuccess=true",
+  // if true, a successful login will return HTTP 302 to the Referer (typically for form submissions)
+  // alternatively, you can pass a url in the body named `next` to redirect on success "redirectOnSuccess=true",
   // CloudFront key pair ID from step 2
   // This is not sensitive, and will be one of the cookie values